Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 A single I3S data set, referred to as a Scene Layer is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.

 <p>
 I3S Scene Layers are designed to provide clients access to data.
 Clients have the ability to then visualize the data for the layer independently according to their needs.
-Data here refers to both the geometry and the attributes for 3D Object, Point, Line and Polygon Features as well as the vertex geometry and vertex attributes for vertices represent fielded data like Integrated Meshes and point clouds.
-The degree of separation between data and implied visualization varies depending on the type of layer – at one extreme an integrated mesh layer, representing [in effect] “3d imagery”, has a strong implication that clients will display the mesh geometry using the textures that are advertised by and available with the layer.
-At the other end layers representing 3D features/entities including space occupying 3D objects as well as Points carry a full representation of their attributes allowing clients to thematically map and visualize the data according to their needs.
-In both cases the access API separates access to geometry from access to textures and attributes, giving clients needed flexibility.
-It is also worth noting that in many cases the data on GIS features that is part of the I3S layer will itself be a cached, cooked or preprocessed version (the industry uses a variety of terms to  denote the process of generating 3D access-optimized representation) of primary data that resides in a transactional system of record.
+Data here refers to both the geometry as well as the attributes for 3D Object, Point, Line and Polygon Features as well as  vertex geometry and attributes for  Integrated Meshes and Point Cloud layers representing continuous or variable density geographic fields.
 </P>

 <p>
-An I3S Layer is characterized by a combination of layer type and profile that fully describe the behavior of the layer and the manner in which it is realized within the specification.</p>
+An I3S Layer is characterized by a combination of layer type and profile that fully describes the behavior of the layer and the manner in which it is realized within the specification.</p>

 The specification that follows below applies to the following layer types:
 <ul>